ploomber/contributing/maintainer.md

 https://binder.ploomber.io/v2/gh/USER/NAME/BRANCH?urlpath=path/to/notebook
 ```

-When testing the code: put yourself in the user's shoes (who has never run this new code) an ask yourself if it's clear what the new code is doing and how it can benefit them.
+When testing the code: put yourself in the user's shoes (who has never executed this code) an ask yourself if it's clear what the new code is doing and how it can benefit them.
 These are some questions to ask yourself:

 - Is this feature easy to discover? (e.g., via documentation)
-- Is the documentation clear enough for me to understan why should I care about this?
+- Is the documentation clear for me to understand why should I care?
-- Is it easy to get started using this?
+- Is it easy to get started?
-- When things break under simple scenarios, is it easy to know how to fix it/ask for help? (we encourage you to break the code to see how easy it is to do it!)
+- When things break under simple scenarios, is it easy to know how to fix it/ask for help? (we encourage you to break the code!)
 - Is the API consistent?
 Verify if there might be potential issues with existing features or if the new code itself is inconsistent (e.g., there are no naming conventions, confusing parameter names)

 > **Note**
-> If you consider that that there are missing parts in the PR,
+> If you consider that there are missing parts in the PR,
 > use your best jugment to determine if those missing pieces are critical (e.g., unclear
 > documentation, inconsistent API) or not (e.g., documentation could be a bit clearer,
 > some extra examples needed).
 In the former case, we should not merge the PR, but in